EOEPCA/eoepca-killercoda/mlops/2a-prerequisites_s3.md

+NOTE TODO: This needs to be removed, the buckets are not used... maybe they are used for DVC...

 an S3 object storage is required for storing outputs of the processing we will use two S3 buckets:
  - `mlopbb-sharinghub`{{}} for storing the datasets of the SharingHub
  - `mlopbb-mlflow-sharinghub`{{}} for storing the experiments results of MLFlow